Hon. Michael de Courcy

 He was promoted commander on 20 August 1782 and briefly had the Lightning 14 at Spithead before commissioning the newly purchased sloop Swallow for service off Ireland.

-De Courcy was promoted rear-admiral on 9 November 1805, and from 1806 flew his flag in the Tonnant 80, Captain Thomas Browne, and from 1807 Captain Richard Turner Hancock, serving off Cape Finisterre, and in the Channel.
+De Courcy was promoted rear-admiral on 9 November 1805, and from the spring of 1807 flew his flag aboard the Tonnant 80, Captain Richard Turner Hancock, after replacing Rear-Admiral Eliab Harvey in command of a squadron serving off Cape Finisterre.
 He was due to hoist his flag aboard the Prince of Wales 98, Captain Thomas Byam Martin from May, but in the event this vessel was taken in July by Admiral Sir James Gambier as his flagship for the Copenhagen Expedition.
-In June 1807 he brought his squadron into Plymouth from a cruise off Cape Finisterre before sailing to keep a watch on Rochefort.
-Remaining with the Tonnant thereafter, she formed part of Vice-Admiral Sir John Duckworth’s fleet which engaged in a thirteen thousand mile search of the Toulon fleet after it had broken the blockade on 7 February 1808.
+In June 1807 he brought his squadron into Plymouth from a cruise off Cape Finisterre before sailing to keep a watch on Rochefort in the brief absence of Rear-Admiral Sir Richard Strachan.
+Remaining with the Tonnant thereafter, she formed part of Vice-Admiral Sir John Duckworth s fleet which engaged in a thirteen thousand mile search of the Toulon fleet after it had broken the blockade on 7 February 1808.

 In May 1808 he formed a squadron of seven sail of the line and two frigates at Plymouth which were due to undertake a secret mission, and by August the Tonnant was at Corunna where de Courcy was received with military honours and banqueted by the Spanish junta, and where his squadron remained in support of the Army.
-Serving under the orders of Rear-Admiral Sir Samuel Hood, de Courcy superintended the embarkation of Major-General Sir John Moore’s army following the Battle of Corunna on 16 January 1809.
+Here he superintended the embarkation of Major-General Sir John Moore’s army following the Battle of Corunna on 16 January 1809.

 De Courcy was advanced to the rank of admiral on 19 July 1821 and he died on 22 February 1824 at his seat of Stoketon House, Saltash.